You’ve crossed the stage and received your degree or diploma. Congratulations! You’re ready to move on to the next step in your career.

 Federal, private, subsidized, unsubsidized… what kind of loans do you have?

 Every student’s financial aid package is unique, and can often be a combination of personal funding, grants, and loans.
-According to Anthony Williams, Vice President of Student Finance Operations at Auguste Escoffier School of Culinary Arts, many Escoffier students fund their education with a Pell Grant and at least one federal loan.
+According to the financial aid department at Auguste Escoffier School of Culinary Arts, many Escoffier students fund their education with a Pell Grant and at least one federal loan.

-A Pell Grant is a financial award granted based on need, and it does not have to be repaid.
+A Pell Grant is a financial award granted based on need, and it typically does not have to be repaid.
 Pell Grant eligibility is assessed by filling out the FAFSA.
-For the 2021-2022 school year, the maximum amount one could receive is $6,495.
+The maximum federal Pell Grant award for the 2024-2025 school year is $7,395.

 Exit Counseling Forms